BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 ### CNI specification:
 - A Json configuration file that specifies the desired network setup.
 - Standard commands: ADD, DEL, CHECK to manage network interfaces.
-- Plugin must handle these command and return results in predefined format.
+- The plugin must handle these commands and return results in a  predefined format.

 ### CNI community popularity:
 The following table summarizes different GitHub metrics to give you an idea of each project's popularity and activity levels.
 This data was collected in December 2024.